olapiv/kth-interactive-systems/lab1v7/README.md

 used, and when executed with the correct parameters it fetches the real program from a web server and runs it.

-Your assignment is to select a development task from a list of alternatives (given separately), and then to modify the system according to that task.
-This text describes the technical setup of the system and how to work with it.
+The assignment is to select a development task from a list of alternatives (given separately), and then to modify the system according to that task.

-This distribution has two major parts:
+This distribution has two directories:

-  - The application sources and the files needed to compile and build them.
-These files are found in the   develop   subdirectory.
+1. [develop](develop): The application sources and the files needed to compile and build them.

-  - Files that start the Jini service infrastructure and runs the chatserver and client.
-These files reside in the   test   sub- directory.
+1. [test](test): Files that start the Jini service infrastructure and run the chatserver and client.

-There will be several technical points to go through, but before that some emphasis on things that can be learned from this excercise:
+You must choose a webserver (a default is provided)

+# Intended Learnings from Assignment

-  - An application deployed on-demand from a webserver is much easier to maintain for a large group of users, since upgrades only are done on the webserver.
+1. An application deployed on-demand from a webserver is much easier to maintain for a large group of users, since upgrades only are done on the webserver.
 No need to run around among users or rely on their ability to perform the upgrade themselves.

-  - A separation of the development and test environment reflects how the program will actually be used.
+1. A separation of the development and test environment reflects how the program will actually be used.
 When the compiler and the runtime are on two different computer systems it is much easier to spot incompatibilities between them.

-  - Dynamic discovery of services through the Jini middleware illustrates flexibility in a client-server or peer-to-peer system.
+1. Dynamic discovery of services through the Jini middleware illustrates flexibility in a client-server or peer-to-peer system.
 Services and clients can be added, moved, and removed dynamically, without having to reconfigure the components.

-# Preparation

-Initially there are some choices to be made.

-- You must select a development and test platform (Mac, Linux or Windows)
-- You must choose a webserver (a default is provided)

 # Development platform